austinbv/dino/README.md

 * Press the Upload :arrow_right: button.
 This will compile the sketch, and flash it to the board.

 **Troubleshooting:**
-* If your serial port is in the list, but the board is wrong, select the serial port anyway, then go to Tools > Board in the menus and choose your board from the list.
+* If your serial port is in the list, but the board is wrong, select the serial port anyway, then you will be asked to manually select a board.
 * If your board doesn't show up at all, make sure it is connected properly.
 Try disconnecting and reconnecting, use a different USB port or cable, or press the reset button after plugging it in.

 #### 5b) CLI Flashing